Scientific Advisory Board

 Arpad Szallasi held several research positions both in academia (Karolinska Institute, Washington University, St. Louis, MO) and industry (Menarini Ricerche Sud, Pomezia, Italy) before pursuing a carrier in diagnostic pathology.
 He is a diplomate of the American Board of Pathology.
 He completed his residency training in Anatomical and Clinical Pathology at the Washington University School of Medicine, St. Louis, MO program (boarded in 2003), followed by a Fellowship in Hematopathology at the University of Pennsylvania (boarded in 2004).

-Arpad Szallasi has published close to a 100 research papers and invited reviews on the roles of TRP channels in health and disease.
-These publications were cited over 11,000 times (h-index of 51).
+Arpad Szallasi has published close to a 150 research papers and invited reviews on the roles of TRP channels in health and disease, including three papers in Nature Reviews Drug Discovery.
+These publications were cited over 12,000 times (h-index of 51).
 He also edited four books and a number of thematic issues on TRP channels.

 Arpad Szallasi holds four US patents on the use of resiniferatoxin for therapeutic purposes.
 He has served as a scientific advisor to several biotech companies, and was involved in the development of four TRP channel antagonists advanced into clinical trials.